Manau (band): Changes

 Shortly after the group received the award for Best Rap/Groove Album of the year at Victoires de la Musique, Hervé decided to leave the group and devote himself to his old band MeanWhile.

-The chart-topping trio had become a chart-topping duo.
-But this didn't seem to bother the fans, as they kept coming out in droves to cheer on Martial and Cédric.

 Further albums

 Manau came storming back into the French music news in the autumn of 2000 with a second album entitled Fest Noz de Paname.
 Manau spent a year in the studio perfecting their sound and, after eight months of practically non-stop touring, their sound had matured considerably.
 Moving away from the "Celtic rap fusion" style which had made their name, the group began experimenting with new genres and working with different artists.
 Their second album includes two "duets" with Maurane and Dee Dee Bridgewater.

 The success was not what was expected, but still enormous.
 The departure of RV was noticeable on this album.
-The style was more blues/jazz and less Celtic, but not to the extent of that of the next album on peut tous rever, in which they tried a more commercial style of rap/hiphop.
+The style was more blues/jazz and less Celtic, but not to the extent of that of the next album on peut tous rever, in which they tried a more commercial style of rap/hip-hop.
 Manau published a new album, Nouvelle Vague on 8 November 2019.